Glen B. Goldman

-Division of Marital Property and Assets
+Division of Marital Property & Assets in Denver Colorado

 The division of marital property in Colorado is generally a two step process: